-Pre-investment, the following principal adverse impacts on sustainability factors are considered: • Via the applied normative and activity-based exclusions, the following PAIs are considered:
+Pre-investment, the following principal adverse impacts on sustainability factors are considered:

+- Via the applied normative and activity-based exclusions, the following PAIs are considered: - Exposure to companies active in the fossil fuel sector (PAI 4, Table 1)

-- Exposure to companies active in the fossil fuel sector (PAI 4, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - Activities negatively affecting biodiversity-sensitive areas (PAI 7, Table 1).
-The consideration of this PAI is currently restricted to applying exclusions to palm oil producing companies and for any breaches to the UNGC, UNGP and OECD Guidelines for Multinational Enterprises in relation to biodiversity. - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons (PAI 14, Table 1) - Via the environmental footprint performance targets of the Sub-Fund, the following PAIs are considered: - Carbon footprint (PAI 2, Table 1) - Water and waste indicators (PAI 7-9, Table 1).
-Robeco will use on water and waste footprint until data quality and coverage of the PAIs will improve.
+- Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1)

+- Activities negatively affecting biodiversity-sensitive areas (PAI 7, Table 1).
+The consideration of this PAI is currently restricted to applying exclusions to palm oil producing companies and for any breaches to the UNGC, UNGP and OECD Guidelines for Multinational Enterprises in relation to biodiversity.

+- Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons (PAI 14, Table 1)

+• Via the ESG integration process, as part of the investment due diligence policies and procedures, the following PAIs are considered:

+- All indicators related to GHG emissions, as part of the required Climate Risk analysis (PAI 1-6, Table 1, PAI 4, Table 2)

+- Biodiversity, water and waste indicators (PAI 7-9, Table 1) - Board gender diversity (PAI 13, Table 1)

-Post-investment, the following principal adverse impacts on sustainability factors are taken into account:
+Post-investment, the following principal adverse impacts on sustainability factors are taken into account: • Via the application of the voting policy, the following PAIs are considered:

-- o Via the application of the voting policy, the following PAIs are considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of the Sub-fund that cause adverse impact might be selected for engagement.
+- All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1)

+- Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1).
+On an ongoing basis, the investment universe is scanned for controversial behavior in relation to the aforementioned principles and guidelines.

+- In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of the Sub-fund that cause adverse impact might be selected for engagement.